Ladder Safety Program

 - Fixed ladders must be secured to the object they are attached to.

-- Fixed ladders over 20 feet must have a safety cage surrounding the ladder.
+- Fixed ladders more than 20 feet must have a safety cage surrounding the ladder.

-- The safety cage should have 15" clearance to all points from the center.
+- The safety cage should have 15 inches of clearance to all points from the center.

 - Defects in fixed ladders should be repaired as soon as possible.